This post may contain affiliate links. Please read our disclosure policy.

 - 1 teaspoon sugar

-- Combine oil, vinegar, sugar, and salt in a small glass bowl.
+- Combine oil, vinegar, sugar, and salt in a microwave-safe glass jar or bowl.

-- Immediately pour hot dressing over large bowl of salad.
-Toss and eat.
+- Immediately pour hot dressing over the large bowl of salad.
+Toss and taste.
+Season with more salt and pepper, if desired.

-- Serving suggestion idea: Add freshly grated Parmesan, feta or Gorgonzola crumbles, thinly sliced apples, and toasted pecans.
+- Serving suggestion ideas: Add freshly grated Parmesan, feta or Gorgonzola crumbles, thinly sliced or diced apples, and toasted pecans.